AI and Health – Global Health in the Age of AI

 11:00 a.m.: Roundtable discussion

-Research and Global Health: The AI Revolution and the Challenges of Fundamental Research in Both Health and AI
+Research and Global Health: The AI Revolution and the Challenges of Basic Research in Both Health and AI

-Moderated by Jacques Mercier, Vice President Research the University Research Montpellier, with the participation of Mircea Sofonea, University of Montpellier (PCCEI, Faculty of Sciences), ExposUM project; Julie Josse, Director of Research , IDESP, PREMEDICA project team; Michael Sioutis, Junior Professor at the University of Montpellier, LIRMM; and Claire Daien, Doctor of Medicine and Science, university hospital practitioner in Rheumatology at the Montpellier University Hospital, PhyMedExp.
+Moderated by Jacques Mercier, Vice President Research UM the participation of Mircea Sofonea, University of Montpellier (PCCEI, Faculty of Sciences), ExposUM project; Julie Josse, Director of Research , IDESP, PREMEDICA project team; Michael Sioutis, Junior Professor at the University of Montpellier, LIRMM; and Claire Daien, Doctor of Medicine and Science, university hospital physician in Rheumatology at the Montpellier University Hospital (CHU), PhyMedExp.

-- How do health challenges drive basic research in both health and core artificial intelligence, and how do these two fields feed into one another?
+• How do health challenges drive basic research in both health and "core" artificial intelligence, and how do these two fields feed into each other?

 12:30 p.m.: Lunch buffet